 The Leary that returned from Mexico was a different man.
 He created the Harvard Psilocybin Project with Richard Alpert, an associate in the psychology department who would later be better known as Ram Dass.

-But one participant hilariously described the project as “a bunch of guys standing around in a narrow hallway saying ‘Wow.'”
+But one participant hilariously described the project as “a bunch of guys standing around in a narrow hallway saying, ‘Wow.'”

-Experiments At Millbrook And Growing Fame
+Experiments In Millbrook And Growing Fame

 An unlikely source offered Timothy Leary the space to continue his work: the heirs to the Mellon family fortune.
-Wealthy siblings Peggy, Tommy, and Billy Hitchcock acquired a 64-room mansion in Millbrook, New York and allowed Leary and Alpert to use it as the home base for their psychedelic research.
+Wealthy siblings Peggy, Tommy, and Billy Hitchcock acquired a 64-room mansion in Millbrook, New York, and allowed Leary and Alpert to use it as the home base for their psychedelic research.

 In his book The Electric Kool-Aid Acid Test, author Tom Wolfe described Leary and Alpert’s preferred “set and setting” method for ingesting LSD: